jkreft-usgs/tomcat-monitor/README.md

 The third layer in is the **Tomcat server/servlet container itself.** It is a Java application, which can self-report all kinds of things.

-Finally, the **web app hosted by Tomcat** is a Java app that, again, needs to self-report.
+Finally, the <span style='background-color:#dd7e6bff'>**web app hosted by Tomcat**</span> is a Java app that, again, needs to self-report.
 Tomcat can give information on the Tomcat-level resources being used by the app, but the application's internal logic is opaque to Tomcat.

 #### how this works with that: lowest common denomitator is damn common.